ianepperson/browserbase-python/README.md

 ```

 ## Usage with Selenium
+*Only available if the Selenium Python package is installed, as noted above.*

 When creating a session, a [Selenium WebDriver](https://selenium-python.readthedocs.io/api.html#selenium.webdriver.remote.webdriver.WebDriver)
 is available via the session `driver` property to control the remote Browserbase browser.